Denis O'Brien (producer): Biography

 Harrison brought a lawsuit against O'Brien in Los Angeles in January 1995, claiming O'Brien had deprived him of £16 million over a 12-year period.
 The court found that O'Brien had mismanaged HandMade and ruled that he should pay Harrison $11 million.
 He was subsequently instructed to pay Harrison £6.7 million in damages.
 Harrison felt betrayed by O'Brien, whom he considered a close family friend.
-According to Eric Idle of Monty Python, Harrison wrote the unreleased song "Lyin' O'Brien" about his former manager.
+O'Brien felt equally betrayed and hurt by Harrison and the turn of events.

 O'Brien filed for bankruptcy, while Harrison sued O'Brien in bankruptcy court without success.
 In August 2001, the judge dismissed the case because Harrison failed to appear for a deposition, and also dismissed Harrison's claim that his poor health had prevented him from doing so.
 Harrison died of lung cancer three months later on November 29, 2001.

-O'Brien died on December 3, 2021, at the age of 80.
+However, according to The New York Times, "In a rare interview, with The Belleville News-Democrat of Illinois in 1996, Mr. O'Brien, who lived in the St. Louis area at the time, gave his own interpretation.

+"As long as we were successful, we had a wonderful relationship," he said of Mr. Harrison.

+"The money is not the important aspect here," he added.
+"It wouldn’t make any difference if it were a dollar or a million dollars.
+It's George not knowing how to accept failure or take responsibility for it."

+O'Brien died on December 3, 2021, in Wiltshire, England at the age of 80.
+His obituary in the New York Times quoted former screenwriters who embraced working with O'Brien and the role he played in developing their careers.
+"The screenwriter Stephen Rivele (“Ali,” “Nixon”), who with his writing partner, Chris Wilkinson, wrote seven scripts for Handmade in its later years (though none were produced), said his experience with Mr. O’Brien had been positive.

+"On every draft, he gave careful, handwritten notes, which were always as perceptive as they were polite," Mr. Rivele said by email.
+"He had very keen insights and original ideas which invariably made the scripts better."